sebivenlo/DockerAllTheThings/README.md

 - `CMD` - default command to run when you start a container

----

-###Build & run
+###build & run
-- `docker build -t app-demo .`  - builds an image from a given Dockerfile
+`docker build -t app-demo .`
+- builds an image from a given Dockerfile

+`docker images`
-- `docker images` - lists all images you created with docker
+ - lists all images you created with docker

-- `docker run -i -p 8080:8080 -t app-demo` - starts a container with the given id or tag
+`docker run -i -p 8080:8080 -t app-demo`
+- starts a container with the given id or tag

-- `docker ps -l` - list all containers
+`docker ps -l`
+- list all containers

-to connect multiple containers you could run
+to connect multiple containers you *could* run
-`docker run -d -p 8080:8080 --name app --env spring.profiles.active=production --link db -t app-demo` **or** use `docker-compose`
+`docker run -d -p 8080:8080 --name app --env spring.profiles.active=production --link db -t app-demo`

----
+**or** use `docker-compose`

-### Docker-compose
+### docker-compose
 fast way to run existing images

 	 app:
 	  image: java:8